 A parent may designate a child-care facility or grandparent's residence as the regular pickup and drop-off location for his or her child.
 The designated location must be an approved stop on an approved route.
-For information on bus routes and stops or to designate an alternate pickup or drop-off location, contact Robert Huizinga, Director of Transportation, at 903-885-2153; rhuizinga@ssisd.net.
+For information on bus routes and stops or to designate an alternate pickup or drop-off location, contact Rob Huzinga at 903-885-2153 (ext.
+1160).